 Oscar night and I’m going to live blog the show.
 I was having trouble deciding where to start writing for the site and this seems like a golden opportunity really, just up and said “hey write about me!”
 So that is what I am doing.
 I will of course time stamp my thoughts as I have them, and hopefully provide you with enough context that you can read them without needing the show to be on in the background for you to understand what the hell I am talking about.

 17:22: just getting set up with a place to write and record.
-Red carpet stuff is almost over, show about to start!
+Red carpet stuff is almost over, the show is about to start!
 Is a good thing we’re doing this without a screaming baby around.
-Oh wait….
+Oh, wait…

 17:30: Aaaaaaaand show starting.
 Morgan Freeman on stage.
 He’s welcoming us to the show, and also Billy Crystals parody montage.